Skip to main content

 =nil; has base tokens that are used to pay for essential functionalities such as deploying contracts.

-However, each contract can also create a custom currency.
-A contract can only be the owner of one custom currency.
-While custom currencies can be transferred between contracts, they cannot be used to pay for operations inside =nil;.
+However, each contract can also create a custom token.
+A contract can only be the owner of one custom token.
+While custom tokens can be transferred between contracts, they cannot be used to pay for operations inside =nil;.

 info

-Non-owners cannot perform any operations with a custom currency.
+Non-owners cannot perform any operations with a custom token.

 Flow